kevinconway/scriptpool/README.rst

 Each worker pops the first line off the queue and executes it as a bash statement.

-Issuing the `terminate_pool` message, or sending SIGINT to the main process, will wipe all the worker queues and set them to terminate at the next available cycle.
+Issuing the message defined by `--terminator`, or sending SIGINT to the main process, will wipe all the worker queues and set them to terminate at the next available cycle.

 License
 =======